stryker-mutator/stryker-net/docs/Configuration.md

 Default `"off"`

 This feature automatically enables the --diff feature.

+This feature is experimental.
+Results can contain slight false postives and false negatives.

 ## Fallback version
 When enabling the --dashboard-compare feature you can provide a fallback version.
 This version will be used to pull a baseline when we cannot find a baseline for your current branch.
 When we are still unable to provide a baseline we will start a complete testrun to create a complete baseline.